Best Of17 min read

 Try Acorns

-Here's the scenario Acorns was built for: you buy a $3.75 coffee, Acorns rounds it up to $4.00, and quietly invests that $0.25 into a diversified portfolio.
-Do that a few hundred times across a semester, and you've got something real.
-It's genuinely painless, which is kind of the whole point.
+Here's the problem Acorns solves: you buy a $3.75 coffee, Acorns rounds it up to $4.00, and quietly invests that $0.25 into a diversified portfolio.
+Multiply that across hundreds of purchases, and you've actually got real money working for you.
+It's almost painless, which is the whole idea.

-Acorns is the most passive investing app on this list.
+Acorns is the most hands-off investing app on this list.
 You don't pick stocks.
-You don't check charts.
-You choose a risk level (conservative to aggressive), connect your debit or credit card, and let the round-ups do their thing.
-There's also a "Found Money" feature where partner brands invest cash-back into your account automatically — it's like getting paid to shop, sort of.
-I'll be honest: Acorns isn't going to make you rich on round-ups alone, but as a forced savings mechanism for people who'd otherwise spend every dollar they see, it's actually pretty clever.
+You don't watch charts.
+You pick a risk level and let automation do the rest.
+There's also "Found Money" where partner brands invest cash-back into your account — it's kind of like getting paid to shop.
+And honestly?
+Acorns alone won't make you rich, but as a forced savings mechanism for people who'd spend every dollar they see, it's genuinely clever.

 Key Features: